gamblevore/speedie/Documentation/Errors.md

 ---
 ### How Do We Know An Error Occurred Just Now?
-OK, so `stderr` will tell us if an error has occurred sometime in the past, not "just now".
-How to know if it happened just now?
-Mostly... by returning `nil`, or `false`, or some value that evaluates to `false`.
+`stderr` tells us if an error has occurred sometime in the past, but how to know if it happened just now?

+Basically by returning `nil`, `false`, or some value that evaluates to `false`.

 For example: `string.parse` will return `nil` if an error occurred, and return a valid object otherwise.
 This is the convention that Speedie sticks to.